tonymugen/isoSeqQC/README.md

 # Overview

 A C++17 library and software to assess the quality of [iso-Seq](https://www.pacb.com/wp-content/uploads/2018-10-NA-UGM-Iso-Seq-Method.pdf) read alignments.
-The project is still in development.
-Planned functionality includes:

-    1. Assessing mapping quality and relating mapped regions to annotated genes.
-    2. Identification of mistakes in mapping and read regions with poor mapping quality.
-    3. Re-alignment of poorly mapped read portions and re-integration of the results into alignment BAM files.

-Goals (1) and (2) have been completed.
-Goal (3) is under development.

 # Dependencies